-What was once a TB Sanatorium for returned servicemen, the Maungakawa scenic reserve boasts regenerating native forest with a scattering of exotic trees, plenty of native birdlife and the 30 minute loop walk.
+What once housed a substantial homestead, and later a TB Sanatorium for returned servicemen, the Maungakawa scenic reserve boasts regenerating native forest with a scattering of exotic trees, plenty of native birdlife and the 30 minute loop walk.
 The reserve is also a great spot for picnics, with stunning views out over Cambridge and beyond.

 The Maungakawa Loop walk is set in the Maungakawa Scenic Reserve near Cambridge.
 This easy bush walk includes descriptive signage identifying native trees along the way and is perfect for young families and dogs!